IM Sports Participant Manual

 - Any player without his/her valid Tower ID card for an intramural activity/contest.

 - Any player who plays for more than one team in a specific league (men’s, women’s, co-ed) per sport shall be ineligible to participate in that sport for the remainder of the semester.
 If deception is involved, that player will lose eligibility in all intramural activities for a semester or duration of time deemed appropriate by Intramural Sports Staff.

 - Any player not currently paying Student Union Fees as a student at San Jose State University who has not purchased the IM Sports eligibility fee.

-- Any player who violates the eligibility rules related to sport club athletes, varsity athletes and/or professional/Olympic athletes.
+- Any player who violates the eligibility rules related to Club Sport athletes, Varsity athletes and/or professional/Olympic athletes.

 - Any player subject to sanctions or suspensions from Spartan Recreation.

-- Any player on a roster may not play on another team in the same league.
+- Any player on a team roster currently playing on another team in the same league.

-Any issues of ineligibility that arise that are not covered in Section II of these policies will be at the discretion of the Intramural Sports Coordinator and Campus Recreation.
+Any issues of ineligibility that arise that are not covered in Section II of these policies will be at the discretion of the Intramural Sports Coordinator and Spartan Recreation.

 III.
 Intramural Structure

 The major divisions of competition are men's, women's, co-ed, and open.